SOVA-S

 Primary objective

-SOVA-S aims to obtain global and daily coverage of the atmospheric gravity wave parameters in the middle and upper atmosphere (80–370 km).
-Gravity waves propagate within these altitude regions, influencing weather dynamics.
-The data will help improve climate models and forecasts of extreme weather events such as heavy rain or storms affecting agriculture, flooding, and even aviation turbulence.
+SOVA-S aims to obtain near global and daily coverage of the small-scale atmospheric gravity wave parameters in the upper mesosphere and lower thermosphere (~80–120 km).
+Gravity waves propagate within these altitude regions, influencing atmospheric dynamics.
+The data will help better parametrize these effects in our climate models, enhancing our forecasting capability of middle and upper atmosphere models and space-weather interactions.
+This will lead to improved extreme weather events understanding as well as GNSS positioning necessary for aviation.

 How will atmospheric gravity waves be measured?

-SOVA-S intends to measure the atmospheric gravity wave parameters (horizontal and vertical wavelengths) by measuring the intensity of airglow.
+SOVA-S intends to measure the atmospheric gravity wave parameters (horizontal wavelengths and propagation direction) by measuring the intensity of airglow.
 It is a faint emission of light by a planetary atmosphere.
-This phenomenon is similar to the aurora borealis, but is produced by a different chemical reaction.
+This phenomenon is similar to the aurora borealis but is produced by a different chemical reaction.

 Important milestones

 The SOVA-S mission was officially signed by ESA and the prime contractor OHB Czechspace on July 26, 2025 in Vienna.
-The project is currently in the consolidation phase, which will last until January 2026.
+The project has completed the consolidation phase in March, 2026.
 Two winning projects from ESA's SCOUT missions will enter the implementation phase in January 2027.

 Who is behind SOVA-S?